 Scott, from The Language of Content Strategy, calls this “operating as a cottage industry.”
 He says “Content marketers cannot continue to operate as a cottage industry, handcrafting individual deliverables one at a time using their favorite proprietary tools.
 Such a manual approach doesn’t allow them to scale up to meet the demands of the rapidly expanding digital, global content economy.”

 The other big (BIG) benefit is that when content is structured and machine-readable, it also becomes reusable.
-With so many channels and devices, and more being introduced every day, it’s impractical to think you can create a content piece for each one.
+With so many channels and devices, and more being introduced every day, it’s impractical to think you can create content unique to each one.
 Instead, structured content is made up of components that can be reused and repurposed.

 This is great because it also means you’re getting a bigger bang for your buck.
-Just ask the person who is in charge of your marketing budget — content creation is expensive!
-You need to create your content in such a way that it can be created once and used anywhere — on the web, apps, digital displays and Internet of Things (IoT) devices.
-Structured content means the content components are used in a myriad of different ways.
+Just ask the person in charge of your marketing budget — content creation is expensive!
+You need to create your content in a way that it can be created once and used anywhere — on the web, apps, digital displays and Internet of Things (IoT) devices.
+Structured content means the content components can be easily reused on any digital channel or device.

 (Don’t) rage against the machine

 Don’t be afraid to embrace structured content and all of its benefits.
-Some people call the embrace of structured content the first step of digital transformation –– it’s a perfect place to start because when you put your content first, everything else will fall into place.
-You’ll realise what tools, processes, services and support you’ll need to make it work.
+Some people call the embrace of structured content the first step of digital transformation.
+It’s a perfect place to start because when you put your content first, everything else will fall into place.
+You’ll realize which tools, processes, services and support you’ll need to make it work.